Information Elicitation for Bayesian Auctions: Introduction

 \subsection{Related Work}

+\paragraph{Information elicitation.} Following \cite{miller2005eliciting}, information elicitation has become an important research area in the past decade \cite{radanovic2013robust,zhang2014elicitability,kong2016putting}.
+A mechanism asks each player to report his private signal and his private knowledge about the prior distribution.
+The decision maker wants the mechanism to be BIC, and a player is rewarded based on his reported distribution and the other players' reported signals.
+Different from auctions, there are no allocations or prices, and a player's utility equals his reward.
+Proper scoring rules \cite{brier1950verification,cooke1991experts} are widely used.
+In Appendix \ref{sec:buyknowledge}, we will formally define scoring rules and use them to reward the players for their knowledge.

+Most studies on information elicitation require a common prior.
+Mechanisms without this assumption are considered by \cite{witkowski2012peer}, and our work is information elicitation in auctions without a common prior.
+Moreover, information elicitation does not consider the players to have any cost for revealing their knowledge.
+It would be interesting to include such costs in the general model as well as in ours, to see how the mechanisms will change accordingly.

-\paragraph {Bayesian auction design.} In his seminal work \cite{myerson1981optimal}, Myerson introduced the first optimal Bayesian mechanism for single-good auctions with independent values, which also applies to many single-parameter settings \cite{archer2001truthful}.
-Since then, there has been a huge literature on designing (approximately) optimal Bayesian mechanisms that are either DST or BIC, such as \cite{cremer1988full, riley1981optimal, ronen2001approximating, chawla2007algorithmic, hartline2009simple, dobzinski2011optimal, chawla2014approximate}; see \cite{hartline2007profit} for an introduction to this literature.
+\paragraph {Bayesian auction design.} In his seminal work \cite{myerson1981optimal}, Myerson introduced the first optimal Bayesian mechanism for single-good auctions, which also applies to many single-parameter settings \cite{archer2001truthful}.
+Since then, there has been a huge literature on designing (approximately) optimal Bayesian mechanisms that are either BIC or dominant-strategy truthful (DST); see \cite{hartline2007profit} for an introduction to this literature.
 Mechanisms for multi-parameter settings have been constructed recently.
-In \cite{cai2012algorithmic, cai2012optimal}, the authors characterize optimal BIC mechanisms for combinatorial auctions.
-For unit-demand auctions, \cite{chawla2010power, chawla2010multi, kleinberg2012matroid, cai2016duality} construct DST Bayesian mechanisms that are constant approximations.
-For additive auctions, \cite{hart2012approximate, li2013revenue, babaioff2014simple, yao2015n, cai2016duality} provide logarithmic or constant approximations under different conditions.
-Moreover, \cite{rubinstein2015simple} and \cite{cai2017simple} construct Bayesian mechanisms for sub-additive valuations.
+In \cite{cai2012optimal}, the authors characterize optimal BIC mechanisms for combinatorial auctions.
+For unit-demand auctions, \cite{chawla2007algorithmic,chawla2010multi,kleinberg2012matroid,cai2016duality} construct DST Bayesian mechanisms that are constant approximations.
+For additive auctions, \cite{hart2012approximate,li2013revenue,yao2015n,cai2016duality} provide logarithmic or constant approximations under different conditions.
+Finally, for subadditive auctions, logarithmic or constant approximations are provided in \cite{babaioff2014simple,chawla2016mechanism,cai2017simple}.